-This wonderful fresh tomato pasta includes ripe cherry tomatoes, garlic, onion, and extra virgin olive oil.
-Add fresh basil at the end, if you’d like, or a dusting of parmesan cheese.
+This wonderful one-pot pasta includes ripe cherry tomatoes, garlic, fresh basil, onion, and extra virgin olive oil.
+Fresh buffalo mozzarella is added at the end for melty cheese goodness.
 This fresh tomato pasta cooks entirely in one pan and makes its own sauce, all in about 25 minutes.

 If you love this One-Pot Fresh Tomato Pasta, you will also love this Tomato Garlic Pasta or Quick Burst Tomato Pasta With Halloumi!